CdriFry/C4_HarmonyHub/README.md

 [![Version](https://img.shields.io/badge/version-2-green.svg)](https://github.com/CdriFry/C4_HarmonyHub/releases/tag/V2)
 <P>This driver is in very early-developpement state, please do not install this version on production site. </p>
+<p>The production of the harmony hub by logitech has been stopped, if my driver can be useful to you to reuse a hub to control a room with the harmony hub, contact me, I will give you a free activation key.</p>

 # Installation